Wollw/Cellular-Polymaton/README.md

 This implements a generalized cellular automaton framework for creating automaton using unique geometry.
 I created this to allow me to make sculptures using light to represent cell state using shapes other than a simple square grid.
 This required being able to explicitly say which cells are neighbors to each other.
+The project is available under the MIT License.

 ##Configuration
 The file "src/config.h" can be changed to configure the rules and cells